 The upper portion of your spine is very strong.
 Anchored to your rib cage and supporting your entire body, this sturdy joint is still susceptible to pain.
 At the office of Dr. Gutowski in Glenview, IL, we understand that large breasts can lead to upper back strain and joint pain.
-That’s one reason why we are proud to offer breast reduction.
+That’s one reason why we are proud to offer breast reduction in Chicago.

 Can a Breast Reduction Really Ease Back Pain?